-Troubleshoot Asset Inventory issues
+Troubleshoot Asset Inventory issues in SAM

-- SAM uses standard protocols such as SNMP and WMI to collect Asset Inventory data, but not all information is available natively from an OS without installing the hardware vendor's required agent software.
+- The Orion Platform uses standard protocols such as SNMP and WMI to collect Asset Inventory data, but not all information is available natively from an OS without installing the hardware vendor's required agent software.
 For example, if Windows cannot recognize the serial number of a machine, then SAM cannot determine the machine's warranty status unless the vendor updates its agent software to extend APIs and gather additional data.
 See Third-party software required to collect Asset Inventory information in SAM.

 - If expected asset data does not appear for a node that hosts an Orion agent, check the agent configuration.